SoulSight/Stylus/README.md

 The optional `fix` is set up for fixing the issue of changing the original URI by the dotNetRDF SPARQL parser (for example, for LUBM data sets)

+## Statement & Future Work

+This is the major code repository for the paper titled _Stylus: A Strongly-Typed Store for Serving Massive RDF Data_.
+A more light-weight, user-friendly knowledge serving system can be expected.
+Further updates on this line will appear in the repository of [Graph Engine](https://github.com/Microsoft/GraphEngine).

 ## License